giellalt/dict-sms-mul/00readme.txt

      215
 215 on <tg> ==> these should be transformed in to stat="pref" to the FIRST <t>-child in the <tg>-node
     if they are ment as such

-5. te-elements have no reason d'etre in the dict files, yet I found a lot of them ==> to be corrected

 ==========================================